Zorawar (tank): Design

 Zorawar is a 3-crew, 25-tonne light tank with amphibious capabilities.
 The tank will have a high power-to-weight ratio and can be transported by air, rail or road.
 The light tank has superior firepower, protection, surveillance and communication capabilities.
 The tank is designed to destroy armoured vehicles, low-flying helicopters, and bunkers.
 For long-term use, the tank has an integrated auxiliary power unit and composite rubber-band tracks with hydropneumatic suspension.

 The tank will be equipped with artificial intelligence, surveillance drones for enhanced situational awareness as well as loitering munitions.
-The tank has active protection system as a shield against modern anti-armour weaponry along with add-on modular armor blocks.
 MSMEs in Vadodara, Rajkot, and Surat contributed to the project, and several of the tank's components were purchased locally.
 The gear mechanisms, rubber foundry, and cooling system for the tank were designed and constructed in India.